Generic selectors

 Damselfish are reef safe, but have to be introduced in the correct manner.
 This means that you have to introduce them last and with the right tankmates, I’ll get into this in detail later in this article.

-So we have established the reasons why a Damselfish could be a good candidate for your saltwater aquarium, but we have all heard the horror stories of their aggressive nature.
+So we have established the reasons why a Damselfish is a good candidate for your saltwater aquarium, but we have all heard the horror stories of their aggressive nature.
 Is there such thing as a sane Damselfish?
 The answer is – YES!

 Introducing the Chrysiptera Damselfish Species